-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The supplement contains clinically-tested ingredients, which have been shown to help accelerate metabolism and ignite fat loss.
 There’s no chatter about harmful side effects and customers are talking about seeing great results.

 Plus, the makers of Leptigen are even offering a Special Trial Offer, which shows how confident they are in their supplement.

 Garden of Life Raw Fit is a meal replacement based on the idea of raw eating.
 The description claims it can help with weight-loss and hunger.
 One serving supplies 170 calories, 28g of protein, 10g of carbohydrates (0g of sugar) and 6g of fiber.